terraform-community-modules/tf_aws_rds/README.md

 - `publicly_accessible` - Defaults to `false`
 - `private_cidr` - CIDR for database security group, eg 10.0.0.0/16
 - `rds_vpc_id` - VPC ID DB will be connected to
-- `allow_major_version_upgrade` - Allow upgrading of major version of database (eg. from Postgres 9.5.x to Postgres 9.6.x)
+- `allow_major_version_upgrade` - Allow upgrading of major version of database (eg. from Postgres 9.5.x to Postgres 9.6.x), default: false
-- `auto_minor_version_upgrade` - Automatically upgrade minor version of the DB (eg. from Postgres 9.5.3 to Postgres 9.5.4)
+- `auto_minor_version_upgrade` - Automatically upgrade minor version of the DB (eg. from Postgres 9.5.3 to Postgres 9.5.4), default: true

 ## Outputs